KJB88/KJB88.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-A Technical Leader and Unity Developer with a decade of experience, primarily in Simulation and Games.
-<br><br>
 <strong>SKILLS</strong><br>
 <b>Languages:</b> C# (10yr), C++(4yr), GDScript(6m)<br>
 <b>Engines/Frameworks:</b> Unity, OpenTK, MonoGame/XNA, Godot<br>